egomatsushita/RR-Packing/README.md

 # RR - Packing

 Packing App is a collaboration packing tool which allows users to add an item to a box or remove it without having to register accounts.
-It will use React, React-DnD, Websockets, Babel, and MongoDB.
+It will use React, React-DnD, Socket.IO, Babel, and MongoDB.

 ## Main Features